 Treatment at an opioid treatment program will consist of many things including medication-assisted treatment and administration of various opioid addiction medications like naloxone, naltrexone and buprenorphine.
 These will be used in conjunction with various forms of talk therapy such as cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT).

 If you or a loved one is struggling with a substance abuse problem of any kind, Renaissance Recovery is here to help you.
-We have a California substance abuse treatment center in place to help those dealing with any form of addiction.
+We have a California drug rehab in place to help those dealing with any form of addiction.
 If you are looking to get help for an alcohol addiction or drug abuse problem, don’t put it off any longer.

 Call our admissions team today to learn more about an individualized addiction treatment plan and how Renaissance can help you!